v0dro/rcsv/README.md

 Rcsv class exposes a class method *parse* that accepts a CSV string as its first parameter and options hash as its second parameter.
+If block is passed, Rcsv sequentially yields every parsed line to it and the #parse method itself returns nil.

 Options supported: